AlexPD93/alex-wordle-attempt/README.md

 ## User stories:

-The user should be able to visually see if the letter they typed is in the word that needs to be guessed.
+The user should be able to:

+- [ ] Visit the website on a publicly accessible domain name.
+- [ ] Browse the game on mobile, tablet and desktop devices.
+- [ ] See the rules to the game
+- [ ] See the responsive tile rid.
+The rows are how many attempts the user has to guess.
+The columns are how many letters the word has.
+- [ ] See a keyboard on the screen whose buttons they can press to input into the grid.
+- [ ] Press a key on a keyboard and that key's value to be inputted into the grid.

 My attempt can be seen [here](https://alexpd93.github.io/alex-wordle-attempt/)

-## Issues:
-- I haven't been able to make the page very accesible yet.
-- I need to add Javascript so that the letter selected appears in respective tile.
-- I haven't made any instructions so it may not be too clear how to play.